 Introduction to Gaussian: Theory and Practice

-Gaussian, Inc., in collaboration with the Supercomputing Centre of Galicia, CESGA (www.cesga.es) and with Professor Saulo Vázquez (Univ. of Santiago de Compostela), is pleased to announce that the workshop “Introduction to Gaussian: Theory and Practice” will be held in Spain at the University of Santiago de Compostela from July 10-14, 2017.
-Researchers at all levels from academic and industrial sectors are welcome.
+Gaussian, Inc. is pleased to announce that the workshop “Introduction to Gaussian: Theory and Practice” will be held in Ulm, Germany from October 7th through 11th, 2019 at the Universität Ulm.
+The workshop is co-hosted by the Universität Ulm and Gaussian, Inc. Researchers at all levels from academic and industrial sectors are welcome.

 The workshop will cover the full range of methods available in the Gaussian 16 package with emphasis on new methods and features which make Gaussian 16 applicable to an ever widening spectrum of research applications.
 The workshop is structured to provide an introduction to electronic structure theory as well as a hands-on review for researchers active in the field, and will focus on methods for computing energies, exploring energy landscapes, studying molecular properties, and practical user considerations.

-Instructors: Dr. Fernando Clemente (Gaussian, Inc.), Prof. Michael Bearpark (NSCCS/Imperial College London), Dr. Alexandra Simperler (Alexandra Simperler Consulting), and Prof. Edward Brothers (Texas A&M University, Qatar).
+Instructors: Dr. Fernando Clemente (Gaussian, Inc.), Professor Michael Bearpark (Imperial College London), and Professor Hrant Hratchian (University of California, Merced).
 Instructors subject to change without notice.